Orisu179/Personal-Site/src/content/blog/gsoc1.md

 ### Week 1 - CLAP support
 During the first week, I managed to add [this](https://github.com/free-audio/clap-juce-extensions) JUCE extension to the project to enable CLAP format build target.
 While it works and compiles, there are still work to be done in this area once MIDI support is added.
+Also, I got rid of some of the checks in Github Actions, namely building for Windows and MacOS, along with getting rid of pluginval for now.
+Putting back in pluginval is something on the Todo list.

+The relevant PR is here: https://github.com/Orisu179/AmatiPP/pull/6 and ready for review

 ### Week 2 and 3 - UI Refactor